sarok01/masters-thesis/README.md

 # masters-thesis
 Profiling Vaccine-induced Humoral Immunity against SIV in Pig-tailed Macaque Using Computational Approaches

-This repo contains Luminex data from Systems Serology Lab in Ragon Institute of MGH, MIT and Harvard.
+This repo contains R scripts used in the research project for Master's thesis of Sarper Okuyan.
-As of 31st May 2023, the research paper of this study has not been published, therefore, the data is confidential.

-Please do not share the data with anyone.